Basic Knowledge

 Hint

-Of course, the application data directory contains more than just databases.
-It also includes application-related parameters, configurations, caches, and files, such as shared_prefs (XML).
-However, we won't go into too much detail; you can explore this on your own.
+Of course, the application data directory contains not only databases but also application parameters, configurations, cache, files, etc., such as shared_prefs (XML files).
+We won't elaborate further; you can explore on your own.